catherinehuang82/covid19-cluster-analysis/README.md

 # COVID-19 Cluster Analysis

-### By Catherine Huang and Alyssa Huang, Math 22b Final Project
+### By Catherine Huang and Alyssa Huang
+### Math 22b Final Project

+#### To view full visualizations, including the world maps with clusters labeled, download notebook.ipynb.

 ## Helpful sources we referenced for data, syntax, and visualizations support: